zachlankton/power-bi-carrier-demo/README.md

 This is my first Power BI Visual that I made as a demo for a friend.

 I used react for the majority of the build.
-I had to work at figuring out how to make functional components work as the [tutorial](https://docs.microsoft.com/en-us/power-bi/developer/visuals/create-react-visual) only shows you how to integrate react using class based components.
+I had to figure out how to make functional components work as the [tutorial](https://docs.microsoft.com/en-us/power-bi/developer/visuals/create-react-visual) only shows you how to integrate react using class-based components.

 The entry point to this code is `src/visual.ts`.
-But the bulk of the Component is in the `src/App.tsx` file.
+But most of the Component is in the `src/App.tsx` file.

-It's primary purpose was to be a table with clickable rows that would expand into a details view.
+Its primary purpose was to be a table with clickable rows that would expand into a details view.

-To setup up you drag the columns that you want in the table into the `Summary` section and the columns that you want in the details view into the `Details` section.
+To set up, drag the columns that you want in the table into the `Summary` section and the columns that you wish to in the details view into the `Details` section.

 ![image](https://user-images.githubusercontent.com/2927894/182136352-a427b1ef-236e-4872-9cfe-90da5d809098.png)